amor71/LiuAlgoTrader/README.md

 #### Alternative Installation

-liualgotrader requires several packages to be properly installed, as well as a PostgrSQL database properly configured.
+LiuAlgoTrader requires several packages to be properly installed, as well as a PostgrSQL database properly configured.
 For first time users, it might be easier to install the docker version https://github.com/amor71/trade_deploy .

 ### First time run